The Highland Community College viticulture and enology program has a new home at 456-Wineries in... Read More

 Personal safety should be a primary concern.
 If a situation occurs in which your personal safety is in immediate danger, remove yourself from the building if at all possible.

-Contact the Administration Building switchboard 442-6000 as soon as possible.
+Contact 911 or Security as soon as possible.

 If you are aware of others being injured, refrain from contacting family members or friends.
 The President or designee will make all necessary contacts, including media statements.